syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

 documentation: ug
 ---

-# Style and Appearance in ASP.NET MVC Grid Control
+# Style and Appearance in ASP.NET MVC Grid

 ## List of classes and its purposes